ibm-cloud-docs/power-iaas/use-case-oracle.md

 Learn how to deploy an Oracle database in a {{site.data.keyword.powerSysShort}} instance.
 {: shortdesc}

-The following videos do not capture the latest updates to the {{site.data.keyword.powerSys_notm}} service.
+The following videos do not capture the latest updates to {{site.data.keyword.powerSys_notm}}.
 You might notice significant differences in functions between what is shown in the video and what's currently available.
 {: important}

 ## Modernizing an Oracle database